AB45699/AirBNC-Frontend/README.md

 * Filter changes instantly update the displayed results, without needing to reload the page!

+# 🔨 Current updates

+Each property can now be clicked on to take you to an individual proeprty page.
+This is being developed at the moment.

 # 🏗️ To do - work in progress!

 **Status**: project in development.

 * Further endpoints from the back-end are still to be implemented.
-Example: clicking on a property card takes users to a single property page view.
+Example: clicking on a property card takes users to a single property page view (in development).

 * Users being able to post reviews.